resim-ai/action/README.md

 ### Launch Batch with existing image

-If you want to launch batches in ReSim from a separate workflow, or just want to add a ReSim step to an existing workflow, you need a step like this:
+If you want to launch batches in ReSim from a separate workflow, or just want to add a ReSim step to an existing workflow, add a step like this:

 ```yaml
       - name: Launch Batch in ReSim